krivaten/site/content/blog/types-of-banks.md

 As the name implies, these banks specifically work with businesses of various sizes.
 While providing standard services like loans, credit, and cash management, they may also help with equipment lending and financing.

 ### Investment Banks
-An investment bank primarily works with businesses and governments to provide financial advice but also manages the issuing, purchasing, and trading of securities.
-These are things like stocks, bonds, mutual funds, exchange-traded funds (ETFs), options, and derivatives.
-Goldman Sachs, Morgan Stanley, and Merrill Lynch are all investment banks.
+An investment bank primarily works with businesses and governments to provide financial services.
+These services include things like managing the issuing, purchasing, and trading of securities, as well as raising capital and providing counsel.

+Securities are things like stocks, bonds, mutual funds, exchange-traded funds (ETFs), options, and derivatives.
+Goldman Sachs, Morgan Stanley, and Merrill Lynch are all examples of investment banks.

 ### Private Banks
 Reserved for those with a high net worth, private banks cater to individuals with a lot of money the bank can invest.
 Think of this as the white-glove experience in banking.